Polk Ecumenical Action Council for Empowerment

 Since PEACE’s beginning in 2001, we have taken successful action on several community issues.
 Listed below is a sample of some of the issue victories of the organization.

-Healthcare: Polk County has the first and third busiest emergency rooms in the state of Florida and there are over 100,000 people without insurance or insufficient insurance coverage.
+Polk County has the first and third busiest emergency rooms in the state of Florida and there are over 120,000 people without insurance or insufficient insurance coverage.

-At the 2005 Action, PEACE received a commitment from county commissioners to open primary care clinics.
-Through funds from the half cent sales tax, three clinics have opened.
+At the 2005 Action, PEACE received a commitment from county commissioners to open five primary care clinics.
+To date, all five clinics have opened:

-The Lakeland Primary Care Clinic began accepting patients in November 2007; in 2014, the clinic treated 6,177 unique patients.
+The Lakeland Primary Care Clinic opened in November 2007.

 In 2009, Commissioner Bob English and the County staff committed to adding 100 in-patient drug rehabilitation beds to help people break the cycle of addiction.
 In 2011, 50 beds were opened for men and an additional 48 beds were opened for women in 2012 through the Hope Now program.
 In 2014, the program served 500 families and had 38 graduates.